-It's possible to download all available PIA clients, as well as configuration files for setting up VPN tunnels on routers, from the provider's website.
+All available PIA clients, as well as configuration files for setting up VPN tunnels on routers, can be downloaded from the provider's website.
 Smart TVs and other devices are also supported.

 Start by selecting the appropriate client for your device.

-PIA's user interface is similar to that of most VPNs: The center of attention is a large On/Off button which you click on to establish a VPN connection.
+PIA's user interface is similar to that of most VPNs: A large On/Off button which you click on to establish a VPN connection dominates the client.
 Below this, you'll see a small world map, which you can click on to open a list of server locations.
-By default, the desktop client is pinned to the taskbar and can't be dragged and dropped, however, you can change this in Settings.
+By default, the desktop client is pinned to the taskbar and can't be dragged and dropped, however, this can be changed in Settings.

 PIA's desktop client is streamlined and elegant.

-The client automatically selects the best server for a connection, however, it's possible to manually choose the server you'd like to create a tunnel with.
-To do this, click on the world map, where you'll see all server locations listed.
-You can sort these alphabetically, by latency, or browse through them using the integrated search function.
-It's also possible to mark favorites by clicking on the heart symbol to the right of a server.
+The client automatically selects the best server for a connection, however, it's possible to manually choose a server by clicking on the world map.
+These can be sorted alphabetically, by latency, or browsed using the integrated search function.
+Favorites can be marked by clicking on the heart symbol to the right of a server.

-Latency (in ms) is shown alongside each server in the server list.
+Latency is displayed (in ms) next to each server in the list.

 Customizable User Interface

-Clicking on the arrow symbol at the bottom of the desktop client opens "Detailed Display", an area where PIA surpasses most of its competitors.
-This is because its user interface is composed of modules that can be moved around at will, or added in the "Standard Display".
+Clicking on the arrow symbol at the bottom of the desktop client opens "Detailed Display", an area where PIA surpasses most of its competitors: PIA's user interface is composed of modules that can be moved around at will, or added to the "Standard Display".

 These include "Quick Connect", where you'll be shown your favorites and most recently used connections.
-When using a VPN tunnel, you'll also receive information about its performance and your IP address.
+When using a VPN tunnel, you'll also be able to see information about its performance and your IP address.

 It's possible to modify some settings directly in the client's main interface.

-Additional settings can be found in the menu.
-In the network area, you can configure DNS settings or designate a user-defined DNS server.
-Split tunneling is provided, making it possible to add apps and IP addresses to a list according to which they will or will not use your VPN connection.
+More settings are waiting in the menu: In the network area, you can configure DNS settings or designate a user-defined DNS server.
+Split tunneling is offered, making it possible to add apps and IP addresses to a list based on which they will or will not use your VPN connection.

-In the connection settings, you can set your VPN protocol and modify accompanying details, which we'll discuss in greater detail below in the "Security" section of this review.
+In the connection settings, you can set your VPN protocol and adjust some details, which we'll discuss in greater detail below in the "Security" section of this review.

 Split tunneling is practical, making it possible to select which apps use your VPN connection, and which don't.

 You can further customize your VPN connection by adjusting the automation preferences.
-Depending on the type of network you're connected to, you can specify whether a VPN tunnel should be automatically created or closed.
-This comes in handy, for example, when using public WLAN, where a VPN tunnel is more important than on your home network.
+Depending on the type of network you're connected to, it's possible to specify whether a VPN tunnel should be automatically created or closed.
+This comes in handy, for example, when using public WiFi, where a VPN tunnel is more important than on your home network.